mariobox/mariosanchez.org-metalsmith/src/articles/compound.md

 <img src="/img/compound.jpg" width="100px">

 More than just a productivity book, [The Compound Effect](http://www.thecompoundeffect.com/), by Darren Hardy, deals with the importance of developing good habits.
-It is easy to read and full or valuable insights and actionable steps.
+It is easy to read and full of valuable insights and actionable steps.

 Here are my most important <mark>takeaways</mark>: